MicrosoftDocs/sdk-api/sdk-api-src/content/msaatext/nn-msaatext-itfmsaacontrol.md

 ## -description

-The <b>ITfMSAAControl</b> interface is used by <a href="_msaa_microsoft_active_accessibility_start_page">Microsoft Active Accessibility</a> to add or remove a document from TSF control, to avoid unnecessary overhead in TSF.
+The <b>ITfMSAAControl</b> interface is used by <a href="https://msdn.microsoft.com/library/ms971350(v=MSDN.10).aspx">Microsoft Active Accessibility</a> to add or remove a document from TSF control, to avoid unnecessary overhead in TSF.
 This interface is not recommended for use by other applications.

 The interface ID is IID_ITfMSAAControl.